-In case of bankruptcy (faillite), controlled management (gestion contrôlée), suspension of payments (sursis de paiement) or composition with creditors (concordat préventif de la faillite), individual legal actions by privileged and unsecured creditors are in principle suspended.
+In case for example of bankruptcy (faillite), individual legal actions by privileged and unsecured creditors are in principle suspended.
 However, if the lender has secured his claims through the inscription of a mortgage over the asset, then the above stay of enforcement does not apply.
 This is due to the fact that mortgages may be enforced despite the adjudication in bankruptcy of the mortgagor.